mvelk/bettergifts/docs/sample-state.md

       }
     }
   },
-  notebooks: {
+  wishlists: {
     1: {
       title: "Redux",
       author_id: 1,
       description: "is cool"
     }
   }
-  tagFilters: [1, 7, 14] // Used to track selected Tags for filtering of notes }
+  tagFilters: [1, 7, 14] // Used to track selected Tags for filtering of items }
 ```